jhuddle/framework/README.md

 Note that in each case, the route handling methods `get()` and `post()` - or `put()`, `patch()`, `delete()`, whatever you need - take two arguments:

 - The route pattern, which may contain parameters in angle brackets: these can be made optional with `?`, and/or provided with the name of a PHP scalar type as a syntax hint (though type coercion/URL decoding is not performed automatically, for security reasons)
-- The callback function, with named parameters that correspond to those in the route pattern, where the app's `input` property may be used to inspect the request body
+- The callback function, with named parameters that correspond to those in the route pattern, where the app's `input` property may be used to inspect the HTTP request body

-Hopefully you might already have an idea how this works...
+Hopefully you might already have an idea how this works by now...

 **Yeah, looks simple enough - what's this `'view' => dir('../templates')` all about though?**

-This tells your [`App`](src/App.php) instance where to find the PHP templates for generating your site's HTML; the framework isn't expecting any particular folder structure, so you need to tell it which base folder to start looking in.
+This tells your [`App`](src/App.php) instance where to find the PHP templates for generating your site's HTML; the framework isn't expecting any particular folder structure, so you need to tell it which base folder to look in.
 In fact, the array key doesn't even have to be named `view`: you could call it `template` instead, or `html`, or whatever you prefer!
 And you can even have multiple array keys, each referring to a different base folder.

-Whichever names you choose will be used to create methods that create [classes](src/Resource.php) that `include` the file suggested by the path passed to it, and which `extract` an optional array of variable names and values for use within that file, e.g.:
+Whichever names you choose will be used to create new callable [`Resource`](src/Resource.php) properties on the app instance: when invoked with a file path (relative to the base folder), these create anonymous class objects which `include` the file whenever used as a string, and which `extract` an optional array of variable names and values for use within that file's context, e.g.:

 ```php
 <?php